Awankari dialect

+Awankari, classified by Shackle (1980) as a sub-dialect of Hindko dialect, is viewed by its native speakers as (a sub-dialect of) Pothwari Punjabi.
 The rest of this article is based entirely on Hardev Bahri's work of the 1930s.
-It is possible that the geographic extent, the division into subdialects, and the linguistic characteristics might have changed since then.
+It is possible that the geographic extent, the division into sub-dialects, and the linguistic characteristics might have changed since then.

 Geographic extent

 Awankari is spoken primarily in the Awankari tract, which occupies the western half of Chakwal District in northwestern Punjab.
 To the north, the Sohan River separates it from the Ghebi dialect, although Awankari extends beyond the river in Tarap and Injra.
 The eastern boundary roughly coincides with the East Gabhir stream (beyond which is found the Dhanochi dialect), while the Salt Range forms the fuzzy southern border with Shahpuri.
 To the west, the West Gabhir stream separates it from Thali, with Awankari also spoken beyond the river in Danda Shah Bilawal and Lawa.

 Dialects

 Hardev Bahri, who did linguistic work on Awankari in the 1930s, identifies three subdialects.
 Waṇāḍhī is spoken in the eastern half of Awankari's territory, in the plains of the Wanadh region centred on the town of Talagang.
 The Ankar stream separates it from the two western dialects: Reshī in the north-west (named after the stream of Resh), and Pākhṛī in the southwest, the two divided by a series of groves locally known as Rakhs.

 Bahri also noted the differences of vocabulary between the speech forms of Muslims and Hindus.
 For example, "Thursday" is /zʊmerɑt/ among Muslims and /ʋirʋar/ among Hindus, "to bathe" is /ɖʱɑʋʊɳ/ among Muslims and /nɦɔɳ/ among Hindus; Muslims have /kʌttʰe/ for "where?" and Hindus have /kɪttʰe/.
 A further difference was that the retroflex lateral /ɭ/ (see below) was generally only kept distinctive in the speech of Muslims, with Hindus pronouncing it the same way as the "normal" alveolar lateral /l/.